timcera/astronomia/docs/models.rst

         | Neptune | 1891        | 0.087                   |
         +---------+-------------+-------------------------+

-A note on the Meeus version.
+A note on the Meeus [1]_ version.
 Meeus prints a truncated version of the model in his book.
 The first edition had an optional software supplement which included the truncated data.
 This supplement is no longer available, but the complete data presented here can be used instead of the version on the diskette.
 Astronomia does use a different format.

 Moon
 ~~~~

-The lunar model is Meeus's simplified version of ELP2000-82 by Chapront.
-The
+The lunar model is Meeus's [1]_ simplified version of ELP2000-82 by Chapront
-complete model can be found at http://cdsarc.u-strasbg.fr/viz-bin/Cat?VI/79.
+[2]_.
+The complete model can be found at
-Accuracy of the simplified version is about 10 arc-seconds in longitude and 4
-arc-seconds in latitude.
+http://cdsarc.u-strasbg.fr/viz-bin/Cat?VI/79.
+Accuracy of the simplified
+version is about 10 arc-seconds in longitude and 4 arc-seconds in latitude.

+..
+[1] Meeus, Jean.
+Astronomical Algorithms.
+2nd ed.
+Willmann-Bell, 1998.

+..
+[2] Chapront-Touze, M. and Chapront, J., “ELP 2000-85: a semi-analytical
+   lunar ephemeris adequate for historical times”, <i>Astronomy and
+   Astrophysics</i>, vol. 190, p.
+342, 1988.